jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 3. Difference in filament types: PLA and TPU
    - [PLA vs TPU Description](https://youtu.be/dYPW5Rlwn8g?t=43) (Video)
 4. If your 3D printer is Direct-Drive or not
+5. How to adjust your printer to print TPU

 ### 3. Android System Familiarity